 I automatically put on a jacket when I stop, even if the sun is out.
 Once I dry off a bit and my body temperature stablizes, I can take off the jacket.
 The point is this, try to avoid dramatic body temperature swings, one way or the other.
 When you first start out on a hike, it's typical that you'll want to stop after about 15 minutes or so, to take a "clothes break".
 Take off your jacket or long underwear bottoms so that you don't overheat on the trail.
 When stopping for breaks, either (1) make the breaks short enough that you don't get chilled or (2) put some clothes on.
 Repeat this cycle of putting clothes on and taking clothes off, forever.

 Drink much fluid, eat much food.
 Many times, I get so caught up in "truckin down the trail" that I forget to stop and eat and drink.
 On several occasions, I've experienced dehydration and got a little sick.
 I usually recognize the need to snack on the trail, though, as I start to lose energy after awhile, so I must grab a little snack to refuel.
 The point here is that it is critical to replace the fluids that are gushing out of your body, as you exercise, as well as a steady supply of nutrition, via snacks & meals, in order to maintain health & energy.
+Also, keep in mind, if with other packers, remind each other to follow this guidance.

 - Carry Gear That You Perceive Will Maintain Your High Level of Security: Determine the gear that YOU NEED to maintain your personal level of security and then seek out the smallest, lightest, highest-quality manifestation of that gear.

 Don't be overly influenced by "lightweight gear freaks", but, also, for your own safety, avoid the "everything but the kitchen sink syndrome".
 Explore the equipment links below, then decide what makes you feel safe and comfortable, then start out with that as a baseline.
-As you become more experienced, you will discover that your gear configurations will evolve toward more efficiency and, hopefully, lighter weight.
+As you become more experienced, you will discover that your gear configurations will evolve toward efficiency and, hopefully, lighter weight.
 Remember, though, as you determine your gear needs, a too-large pack makes a person more vulnerable to falling down as well as to back, leg, knee, and foot injuries, and a too-small pack may compromise your personal security, due to lack of necessary gear.
 Read carefully the "CREED" section in the "Tips" link below.

 - Strive for a Simple, Light Load on your back.
 A light, but efficient load, will allow you to have a more enjoyable time with energy left over to celebrate when you reach your destination.
 For additional packlight philosophy, go here: